nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-simflofy-connector.md

 ---
-title: Content Federation with Simflofy
+title: Nuxeo Federation Framework
-description: 'Nuxeo Simflofy connector allows to leverage content federation from Simflofy in Nuxeo.'
+description: 'The Nuxeo Federation Framework allows users to search, find and view documents stored in an external system, thanks to Nuxeo federation capabilities.'
 review:
     comment: ''
     date: '2019-12-19'